common-voice/common-voice/CONTRIBUTING.md

 Help us add more sentences for other volunteers to read.

-Right now we have a huge backlog of submitted sentences and work on a tool to let volunteers submit and review sentences.
+Right now we have a huge backlog of submitted sentences and we are working on a tool to let volunteers submit and review sentences.
 See [discourse](https://discourse.mozilla.org/t/we-want-your-feedback-improving-the-sentence-collection/30358) for details and progress.

 ### Bug Fixes and Feature Enhancements
 All of our current issues can be found here on GitHub.
 Anything with a [help wanted](https://github.com/mozilla/voice-web/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) tag is up for grabs.